John Owen (bishop of St Davids)

 In 1892, Owen returned to Lampeter as principal, an office he was to hold until he became Bishop of Saint David's in 1897.
 His time as principal was not an easy one: he fought a sustained battle for Lampeter to be included in the newly formed federal University of Wales, which had already embraced the colleges at Aberystwyth, Bangor and Cardiff universities.
 Lampeter already conferred its own degrees under Royal Charter and, for Owen, it was unthinkable that it should be excluded from this new university.
 Those against Lampeter's admission, however, argued that the original plan for Lampeter had been to found a theological college and, as such, it should be excluded like any other denominational college in the nation.
 Owen was furious, regarding Lampeter as a university institution and theological college.
 He petitioned the privy council, sparking a debate in the House of Lords.
 Lampeter's case was upheld, but the Prime Minister, William Ewart Gladstone, refused to be moved and the University of Wales received its royal charter with Lampeter firmly excluded.
 Too late to effect this outcome, Owen established a supplemental charter for the college, re-affirming in the plainest terms that the college existed to "receive and educate any person whatsoever, whether destined for Holy Orders or not".
 Lampeter was not to be admitted to the university until 1971.

-In January 1897, William Basil Jones, Bishop of St David's, died and, within six weeks, Owen had been named as his successor.
+In January 1897, Basil Jones, Bishop of St David's, died and, within six weeks, Owen had been named as his successor.
 Much of Owen's episcopate was marked by controversy and he was not afraid of confrontation, even so he led the Church in Wales through the difficult disestablishment and become regarded as spokesman for the Welsh church during this time.
 In private correspondence there was even a suggestion that he should become Wales' first archbishop, but he refused to consider it.
-In Easter week 1920, he presided over the election of Bishop A.G.
-Edwards as the first Archbishop of Wales.
+In Easter week 1920, he presided over the election of A. G. Edwards as the first Archbishop of Wales.

 Owen died of a short illness on 4 November 1926 and was buried on 9 November at Abergwili, Carmarthenshire.